 bought our next ticket and checked email at the Termini train station, then

-note, we needed a couple memorial cappuccinos just to make it home.
-We wanted to end our stay in Rome with a good dinner, so we
+visited the beautiful We wanted to end our stay in Rome with a good dinner, so we

 headed to Via Ripetta, near where I used to live when I worked in Rome many